-December 31, 2022 Net Cash Provided by Operating Activities \$208,000 - \$212,000 Capital expenditures (130,000) Proceeds from sale of property and equipment 500 Southbridge Landfill closure and Potsdam environmental remediation (i) 5,000 Post acquisition and development project capital expenditures (ii) 20,000 Cash outlays from acquisition activities (iii) 2,500 Adjusted Free Cash Flow \$106.000 - \$110.000
+5 \$ in thousands (Estimated) Fiscal Year Ending December 31, 2022 Net Cash Provided by Operating Activities \$202,000 - \$206,000 Capital expenditures (120,000) Proceeds from sale of property and equipment 500 Southbridge Landfill closure and Potsdam environmental remediation (i) 6,500 Post acquisition and development project capital expenditures (ii) 15,000 Adjusted Free Cash Flow \$104,000 - \$108,000

 - (i) Southbridge Landfill closure and Potsdam environmental remediation are cash outlays associated with the unplanned closure of the Southbridge Landfill and the Company's portion of costs associated with environmental remediation at the Company's Potsdam, New York scrap yard which are added back when calculating Adjusted Free Cash Flow due to their non-recurring nature and the significance of the related cash flows.
 The Company initiated the unplanned closure of the Southbridge Landfill in the fiscal year ended December 31, 2017 and expects to incur cash outlays through completion of the closure and environmental remediation process.
 The Potsdam site was deemed a Superfund site in 2000 and is not associated with current operations. - (ii) Post acquisition and development project capital expenditures are (x) acquisition related capital expenditures that are necessary to optimize strategic synergies associated with integrating newly acquired operations as contemplated by the discounted cash flow return analysis conducted by management as part of the acquisition investment decision; and (y) non-routine development investments that are expected to provide long-term returns.
-Acquisition related capital expenditures include costs required to achieve initial operating synergies and integrate operations. - (iii) Cash outlays from acquisition activities are cash outlays for transaction and integration costs relating to specific acquisition transactions and include legal, environmental, valuation and consulting as well as asset, workforce and system integration costs as part of the Company's strategic growth initiative. - We present non-GAAP liquidity measures such as Adjusted Free Cash Flow, Bank Consolidated EBITDA, Consolidated Funded Debt.
-Net and Consolidated Net Leverage Ratio that provide an understanding of the Company's liquidity because we consider them important supplemental measures of our liquidity that are frequently used by securities analysts, investors and other interested parties in the evaluation of our cash flow generation from our core operations that are then available to be deployed for strategic acquisitions. growth, investments, development projects, unusual landfill closures, site improvements and remediation, and strengthening our balance sheet through paying down debt.
+Acquisition related capital expenditures include the following costs required to achieve initial operating synergies: trucks, equipment and machinery; and facilities, land, IT infrastructure or related upgrades to integrate operations. - (1) We present non-GAAP liquidity measures such as Adjusted Free Cash Flow, Bank Consolidated EBITDA.
+Consolidated Funded Debt, Net and Consolidated Net Leverage Ratio that provide an understanding of the Company's liquidity because we consider them important supplemental measures of our liquidity that are frequently used by securities analysts, investors and other interested parties in the evaluation of our cash flow generation from our core operations that are then available to be deployed for strategic acquisitions. growth, investments, development projects, unusual landfill closures, site improvements and remediation, and strengthening our balance sheet through paying down debt.
 We also believe that identifying the impact of certain items as adjustments provides more transparency and comparability across periods.
 Management uses non-GAAP liquidity measures to further understand our cash flow provided by operating activities after certain expenditures along with our consolidated net leverage and believes that these measures demonstrate our ability to execute on our strategic initiatives.
-We believe that providing such non-GAAP liquidity measures to investors, in addition to corresponding cash flow statement measures. affords investors the benefit of viewing our liquidity using the same financial metrics that the management team uses in making many key decisions and understanding how the core business and cash flow generation has performed.
+We believe that providing such non-GAAP liquidity measures to investors, in addition to corresponding cash flow statement measures, affords investors the benefit of viewing our liquidity using the same financial metrics that the management team uses in making many key decisions and understanding how the core business and cash flow generation has performed.